 In two weeks you will experience some city life and, but you will also see a different side of Italy.
 But more on that later.

-TRAVEL TIPS FOR YOUR 2 WEEKS IN ITALY ITINERARY
+TRAVEL TIPS FOR YOUR 2 WEEKS IN ITALY

 I suggest flying into Rome and ending your trip in Venice (or the other way around).
 From there, you can get around easily by train.

-Petrol is sooooo expensive in Italy (it has some of the highest petrol prices in Europe, even more expensive than in Switzerland), and tolls are also pricey.
-Plus, the streets are narrow and Italians rush when it comes to driving!
+Petrol is sooooo expensive in Italy (it has some of the highest petrol prices in Europe, even more, expensive than in Switzerland), and tolls are also pricey.
+Plus, the streets are narrow, and Italians rush when it comes to driving!

 So, go with that!

-BEST TIME TO GO TO ITALY
+BEST TIME TO VISIT ITALY FOR 14 DAYS

-The places mentioned in this two week Italy itinerary can all be visited throughout the year: spring, summer, fall, and winter.
+The places mentioned in this two-week Italy itinerary can all be visited throughout the year: spring, summer, fall, and winter.
 However, I recommend NOT visiting in the summer months.
 It is hot and sticky, expensive, and worst of all, every place is full of tourists.

 Understandably, tourists are here all year round, but in the summer months, be prepared to fight your way through the crowds.